 7. I also put a piece of ribbon to easily hang the towel wrap on a hook.

-Basically, that’s it with the towel robe.
+Basically, that’s it with the towel wrap cover-up.

 I left my towel wrap unembellished.
 But you can personalize it as you like.
-You can make a towel wrap with straps, you add pockets, embroidery, appliques, beautiful trims.
+You can make a towel wrap with straps, you can add pockets, embroidery, appliques, beautiful trims.

-Now let’s make the shower cap.
+Now let’s make the hair drying shower cap.

 After I made mine, I decided to change the pattern a little bit.
 I had a small problem finishing the cap’s acute corner (check out my tutorial on finishing acute corners easily – you will love it!) because I had the seam in the middle which made the corner bulky.
 So I advise you to make it rounded as you see in the pattern (not in the images below).